slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"To improve is to change; to be perfect is to change often."
 -- Winston Churchill*

 Most problems can be solved by graded exposure over time.

-You improve with experience and analysis of past situations.
+Experience and analysis of past situations.
+Deliberated practice and structured knowledge.

+Hints:

+- Listen to someone explaining some hard techniques and then try to follow the advice.
+Get feedback.
+It accelerates learning.
+- If it’s easy, you’re not learning.
+You need to push yourself into the zone of discomfort, where you feel clumsy and have a hard time.
+Now you’re learning.
+- Reflect on your mistakes, try to find what cues you missed and what you should look for next time.
+- Repeat.

 > *"The fastest way to learn is to do things the slow way."
 -- Chris Sommer (gymnastics coach)*

-> *"The illiterates of the 21st century will not be those who cannot read and write but those who cannot learn, unlearn, and relearn."
--- Alvin Toffler*

 > *"He who asks a question is fool for five minutes.
 He who does not ask a question remains a fool forever."
 -- Chinese proverb*

 > *"I have no special talent, I'm only passionately curious."
+-- Albert Einstein*

+> *"It is not that I’m so smart.
+But I stay with the questions much longer."
 -- Albert Einstein*

 > *"Once you stop learning, you start dying."